-Hannah Whitaker is a photographer and Triple Canopy contributing editor based in New York City.
+- Hannah Whitaker is a photographer and Triple Canopy contributing editor based in New York City.

-- Sarah Resnick is a senior editor of Triple Canopy.
+- Sarah Resnick is a writer and senior editor of Triple Canopy.

 - Molly Kleiman is a Triple Canopy deputy editor, co-director of the Back Room, and formerly the coordinator of NYU Gallatin’s Writing Program.